RDARegistry/www.rdaregistry.info/src/documents/about.html.md

 ---
-title: Canonical RDA Agents
+title: About the RDA Elements and Vocabularies
 layout: page
-tags: ['Elements','Canonical']
 ---